 Photodynamic therapy involves the use of a light-activated drug and a light source, which are directed at cancerous cells to produce singlet oxygen, a chemical that oxidizes proteins and causes cellular death.
 When used in conjunction with other therapies, this treatment approach may be appropriate for early-stage mesothelioma.

+The Mesothelioma Research and Treatment Center at Moffitt Cancer Center is home to a diverse team of specialists who focus exclusively on mesothelioma.
+Every day, we further expand the mesothelioma knowledge base and come one step closer to a cure.
 Moffitt hosts numerous clinical trials, providing our patients with opportunities to access promising new mesothelioma treatments before those options are made widely available in other settings.
-Our robust clinical trials program is backed by prestigious research grants, allowing us to explore groundbreaking options such as novel chemotherapy drugs and drug combinations, surgical techniques and immunotherapies.
-Every day, we further expand the mesothelioma knowledge base and come one step closer to a cure.
+Our robust clinical trial program is backed by prestigious research grants, allowing us to explore groundbreaking options such as novel chemotherapy drugs and drug combinations, surgical techniques and immunotherapies.